 top of page

-About the Photographer: Michael Smith-Heimer, PhD
+Michael Smith-Heimer, PhD

 Michael Smith-Heimer started to take photographs during his first year of college, when he was studying city planning.
 His professor said "Go see the world and figure out how cities work, through the lens of a camera."
 Michael did, and soon discovered Ansel Adams and the zone system.
-He perfected this black and white film technique over the next several years, while traveling throughout the western US.
-Several of his images received juried awards and were publshed.
+He perfected his black and white film technique over the next several years, while traveling throughout the western US.
+Several of his images received juried awards and were published.

-As digital cameras and printers improved, Michael began to experment with digital images.
+As digital cameras and printers improved, Michael began to experiment with digital images.
 Along the way, he found that combining images into a seamless panorama could open up the landscape, showing "slices of life" in an expansive format.

 bottom of page